Introduction

 | 1 | 1 | 0 |

-De Morgan’s Laws are two fundamental theorems that allow you to simplify and transform Boolean expressions effectively.
-They are especially useful in logic circuit design because they reduce the number of gates needed.
-Furthermore, they prove that NAND and NOR are universal gates — meaning you can build any other logic gate using exclusively NAND gates, or alternatively using exclusively NOR gates.
+De Morgan’s Laws allow you to simplify Boolean expressions.
+They also prove that NAND and NOR are universal gates — you can build any other gate using only NAND, or only NOR.

 | From | To | Method | Example |